Hello there, and thanks for stopping by!

 The benefits of time spent in nature are well-documented, but fewer and fewer people take advantage of natural spaces.
 These areas are neglected and, in many cases, disappearing.
 Children are never given the opportunity to develop positive relationships with the natural world, and are even taught to fear what may be lurking there.

 This blog is going to explore ways in which we, as community members, government officials, teachers and parents can help children connect with the natural world and the larger community.
 In part, I hope this blog serves to remind me of what I know is important for my family, and for my own well-being.
+Here and there, I will also explore random thoughts and research on health, happiness, mindfulness, politics and other topics that come to mind.

 I want to live in a community that favours natural spaces, community, creativity, innovation, playfulness, accessibility and inclusion over development, individualism, tradition, efficiency, standards and control.
 Don’t you?